energietransitie/needforheat-generic-firmware/README.md

 To generate a QR-code, you can use any QR-code generator.
 When generating QR-codes for production use, you MUST use an offline QR-code gerator, such as [this chrome extension offline QR-code generator](https://chrome.google.com/webstore/detail/offline-qr-code-generator/fehmldbcmhbdkofkiaedfejkalnidchm), which also works in the Microsoft Edge browser.
 A device activation_token might constitute personal information since it is used in a process that might link personally identifiable information of subjects to measurement data.
 Simply encode the example payload you find below.
 Note: the payload is NOT a URL, so it should NOT start with `http://` nor with `https://`; the QR-code just includes a list of JSON key-value pairs).

 ### Erasing only Wi-Fi provisioning data
-To change the name and/or associated password of the Wi-Fi network that a device is connected to, users can hold down a specific button for more than 10 seconds.
+To change the name and/or associated password of the Wi-Fi network that a measurement device is connected to, end users can hold down the single end user accessible button for more than 10 seconds.

 On a bare [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3) development board, this button is labeled  'BOOT'.
 You can find it just above the micro-USB port.

-On measurement devices that will be deployed in the field, this button is typically covered by a shield in the Wemos D1 Mini form factor and an enclosure; their designs should include a recessed button behind a small hole in the enclosure, which makes it hard to press this button accidentally, but easy to press deliberately with tools comonly available at home, such as a a pen or pencil.
+On measurement devices that will be deployed in the field, this button is typically covered by a shield in the Wemos D1 Mini form factor and an enclosure; their designs should include a recessed button behind a small hole in the enclosure, which makes it hard to press this button accidentally, but easy to press deliberately with a bent paperclip (in our experience, using a pen or pencil requires a hardware design with a robust button that can withstand the considerable forces that humans can apply with these tools, which is larger than the force applied by a bent paperclip).

+In hardware designs that require the end users to start with a (short) button press, e.g. to establish a link between a satellite measurement device and a measurement device that acts as a gateway, a more easily accessible button may be used.
+For a measurement device that also acts as a gateway, a long press on this button can be used to trigger erasint the Wi-Fi provisioning data.

 When you release the button after holding it down for more than 10 seconds, the Wi-Fi provisioning data is deleted from persistent (non-volatile) memory, the device reboots and starts the Wi-Fi provisioning process again.
 You can currently only observe this behaviour via a serial monitor.